Murph4242/see-n-say/README.md

 >Your task

-Modify Application and Farm to produce the output below.
-You may add what files you need and change Farm and Application to meet your needs.
+Produce the output below.
+You may add files and change Farm and Application to get the desired results.

-NOTE: There is a bug in this code but it compiles and runs without errors.
+NOTE: There is a bug in this code, but it still compiles and runs without errors.

->Output
+>Desired output

 A Dog says bark bark